vmware-tanzu/velero-plugin-for-vsphere/docs/guest.md

 velero plugin add vsphereveleroplugin/velero-plugin-for-vsphere:1.1.0
 ```

-* The installation of Velero vSphere Plugin in Guest Cluster may take over ten minutes to complete, this is primarily
-because the plugin waits for the Velero app operator to write the Secret into a predefined namespace.
+* The installation of Velero vSphere Plugin in Guest Cluster may take over ten minutes to complete, this is primarily because the plugin waits for the Velero app operator to write the Secret into a predefined namespace.
 * The installation may hang forever if Velero is not installed in the Supervisor Cluster.

 ## Uninstall

-To uninstall the plugin, run the following command to remove the InitContainer of velero-plugin-for-vsphere from the Velero deployment first.
+To uninstall the plugin, run the following command to remove the **InitContainer** of velero-plugin-for-vsphere from the Velero deployment first.

 ```bash
 velero plugin remove <plugin image>
 ```

 To finish the cleanup, delete the Backup Driver deployment, and their related CRDs.

 ```bash
-kubectl -n velero delete deployment.apps/backup-driver kubectl delete crds backuprepositories.backupdriver.cnsdp.vmware.com \
+kubectl -n velero delete deployment.apps/backup-driver

+kubectl delete crds backuprepositories.backupdriver.cnsdp.vmware.com \
                     backuprepositoryclaims.backupdriver.cnsdp.vmware.com \
                     clonefromsnapshots.backupdriver.cnsdp.vmware.com \
                     deletesnapshots.backupdriver.cnsdp.vmware.com \
                     snapshots.backupdriver.cnsdp.vmware.com

 kubectl delete crds uploads.datamover.cnsdp.vmware.com downloads.datamover.cnsdp.vmware.com
 ```

 ## Backup

 ### Backup vSphere CNS Block Volumes

 Below is an example command of Velero backup.

 ```bash
 velero backup create <backup name> --include-namespaces=my-namespace
 ```

 For more backup options, please refer to [Velero Document](https://velero.io/docs/v1.5/).

-Velero backup will be marked as `Completed` after all local snapshots have been taken and Kubernetes metadata,
-**except** volume snapshots, has been uploaded to the object store.
-At this point, async data movement tasks, i.e., the upload
-of volume snapshot, are still happening in the background and may take some time to complete.
-We can check the
-status of volume snapshot by monitoring [Snapshot](#snapshots) CRs
+Velero backup will be marked as `Completed` after all local snapshots have been taken and Kubernetes metadata, **except** volume snapshots, has been uploaded to the object store.
+At this point, async data movement tasks, i.e., the upload of volume snapshot, are still happening in the background and may take some time to complete.
+We can check the status of volume snapshot by monitoring [Snapshot](#snapshots) Custom Resources (CRs).

-#### Snapshots
+### Snapshots

 For each volume snapshot, a Snapshot CR will be created in the same namespace as the PVC that is snapshotted.
-We can get
-all Snapshots in PVC namespace by running the following command.
+We can get all Snapshots in PVC namespace by running the following command.

 ```bash
 kubectl get -n <pvc namespace> snapshot
 ```

 Here is an example Snapshot CR in YAML.

 ```bash
 apiVersion: backupdriver.cnsdp.vmware.com/v1alpha1
 kind: Snapshot